 Symptoms like rectal bleeding, lower abdominal pain, and chronic diarrhea could be signs of an inflammatory bowel disease like ulcerative colitis.
 If you develop these problems, visit Long Island Gastroenterology Specialists in New York.
-At their offices in North Wantagh, South Wantagh, and Garden City, the board-certified physicians diagnose your symptoms and provide the most effective treatments.
+At their offices in North Wantagh, and South Wantagh, the board-certified physicians diagnose your symptoms and provide the most effective treatments.
 Call your nearest Long Island Gastroenterology Specialists office today or book an appointment online.

 Ulcerative colitis is a chronic condition of the large bowel (colon) and rectum.
 It’s one of the main forms of inflammatory bowel disease (IBD), along with Crohn’s disease.

 Symptoms of ulcerative colitis include: